British Colonial Design

 Flowing drapery, made of a lightweight cotton, linen and occasionally silk, is a hallmark of BCSD, as are light colored walls.

 This home in Singapore was originally built for senior officials in the British military in the 1940’s.
 This style of home is aptly named a black and white bungalow.
 The word “bungalow” incidentally is a Hindu word.
 British Colonial homes often feature wide verandas and large shuttered windows.
 Homes were often built on a stilted or raised foundation in an effort to make it more difficult for the local wildlife (yes, snakes) to enter the home.

 It is not uncommon for windows to have shutters as the only form of window dressing.
-A light palette of whites, beige's and browns was used in BCSD which was a sharp contrast to the dark, heavy colors favored back in England.
+A light palette of whites, beige’s and browns were used in BCSD which was a sharp contrast to the dark, heavy colors favored back in England.
 The neutral colors provided a visually cooler appearance that paired well with the dark flooring and furnishings.
-Also, given the far off locations, various materials and dyes were not as readily available.
+Also, given the far-off locations, various materials, and dyes were not as readily available.

-This home in Mumbai has many elements of a British Colonial bungalow, but also has a Indian Plantation influence.
+This home in Mumbai has many elements of a British Colonial bungalow but also has an Indian Plantation influence.

 Once you have an understanding of the elements in British Colonial design you can then incorporate your own preferences ~ (break the rules).
 This room with its dark walls has a Moroccan influence, but you can also see touches of BCSD.

 A take-off from traditional mosquito netting.